Day 1 Transfer to Jaffna

 Well-paved flat roads, through farmland and jungle to bring us at the end of a long day to a long and windy peninsular road that leads to Mannar.
 But thou shalt pass!!..and so we arrive in quiet Mannar.
 Beware the wild donkeys, who lay about like lazy asses …we will visit a massive baobab tree, gifted some 700 years earlier by Arab traders.

-Flat to start, but soon we leave the main road to loop cross country on your only unpaved road section of this trip.
+After a transfer along the flat road out of Mannar, we loop cross -country on your only unpaved road section of this trip.
 It’s relaxing cycling - and fun - and the countryside is friendly and connects us to Anuradhapura, one of the oldest continuously inhabited cities in the world and one of the eight world heritage sites of Sri Lanka.
 We cycle indirectly alongside two great Buddhist stupas, one of them the Jetavanaramaya, the immense brick structure that was the third highest building of the ancient world.

 Day 5 Anuradhapura-Siguriya 75 km